P. Sreekumar

-P. Sreekumar is an Indian actor, scriptwriter, director and producer who appears in Malayalam movies.
+Parameshwaran Sreekumar is an Indian actor, scriptwriter, director and producer who appears in Malayalam movies.
 He has acted in more than 150 Malayalam films.
 Presently he is serving as the Chairman of Kerala Cultural Activists Welfare Fund Board.

 Background

-P. Sreekumar was born on 9 March 1944, as the son of Parameshwaran Nair and Parukuttiyamma at Thiruvananthapuram.
+P. Sreekumar was born on 9 March 1944, as the son of Parameshwaran Nair and Parukuttiyamma(parvati) at Thiruvananthapuram.
 He made his debut through Kannur Deluxe a Malayalam movie in 1968.
 He had two younger brothers named Dilip Kumar, Prem Kumar and sisters Prabha, Shoba and Sandhya.
 He was a former employee of Kerala State Road Transport Corporation.

 Family

 He is married to S.Vasantha.
 The couple has two children, Chinthu Sreekumar and Devi.